petkit/rebustest/SagaStateInvestigation/Readme.txt

 BTW Started thinking when i wrote this :)
 Maybe my problems would be resolved if I let the async operations that occur when SomeReply is received be handled by a message handler instead.
 Could it be that the saga instance is somehow 'locked' by that handler until those operations are handled...

+#UPDATE
+Added an alternative saga that probably solves my problem.
+Comment out the USE_ORIGINAL directive to use.